slint-ui/slint/docs/builtin_elements.md

 an element, it is possible to set the following `drop-shadow` properties:

-* **`drop-shadow-offset-x`** and **`drop-shadow-offset-y`** (*length*): The horizontal and vertical distance of the of the shadow from the element's frame.
+* **`drop-shadow-offset-x`** and **`drop-shadow-offset-y`** (*length*): The horizontal and vertical distance of the of the shadow from the element´s frame.
 A negative value places the shadow left / above of the element.
 * **`drop-shadow-color`** (*color*): The base color of the shadow to use.
 Typically that color is the starting color of a gradient that fades into transparency.
 * **`drop-shadow-blur`** (*length*): The radius of the shadow that also describes the level of blur applied to the shadow.